Oppo R17 gets underscreen fingerprint sensor, not much else

 I've only spent a short time with it so far, but it lacks that something special to help it stand out in a sea of similar Chinese Android phones.
 Dual rear cameras, beautiful design, a full-screen experience with a tiny notch -- these make it a killer midrange phone, but we've seen plenty of similar phones this year.

-It does have an underscreen fingerprint sensor, but Vivo already beat Oppo to the market with that feature in the Vivo X21.
+It does have an underscreen fingerprint sensor, but Vivo already beat Oppo to the market with that feature in the Vivo X21 ($469 at Amazon.com).
 At 3,499 Chinese yuan (about $510, £395 or AU$700), does the R17 have what it takes to make it a must-buy?

 For one thing, it's a really stunning looking phone.
 If you wouldn't be caught dead with a boring champagne-gold phone, the three-gradient metallic-blue rear of the R17 is gorgeous and eye-catching.
 For another thing, the dual 16- and 5-megapixel rear cameras take pretty good AI-powered pictures, and Oppo has tweaked the phone to be able to capture night shots with ease.